The coronavirus, or COVID-19, is having an impact on festivals and events in Vancouver and causing many to be cancelled or postponed.

 - Olde Farmhouse Market – a vintage market at the Tradex Centre in Abbotsford, Originally scheduled for the weekend of April 3rd and 4th, it has now been postponed with future dates to be determined.
 Although the live in-person event isn’t happening this spring, in its place is a virtual market on May 21st to 23rd.
 The online event happens via the Olde Farmhouse Online Market’s Facebook page.

 - Playdome – an indoor event at BC Place Stadium with midway games and amusement rides (March 20th to 28th, 2020).
 There is a chance this event is merely “postponed” and will be rescheduled for another time.
 Hopefully that will be the case, but details are to be determined.

 - Playland – the city’s amusement park was scheduled to open for the season on May 2nd, 2020.
-As of mid-March, however, that has been pushed back until June at the earliest.
+As of late June, however, that has been pushed back until July 10th.

 - Sonic Boom Festival – a contemporary classical music festival showcasing BC composers (March 19th to 22nd, 2020).

 - Squamish Farmers Market – the weekly Saturday market is delaying its start for the season by a month.
 As of March 19th, instead of opening as planned on April 4th, its new opening date is scheduled for May 9th.

 - TED2020 – the annual world TED Conference takes place at the Vancouver Convention Centre.
 (Originally scheduled for April 20th to 24th, but now tentatively rescheduled for July 26th to 30th.)